-- Improve what you’re designing by running research sessions with users with disability.
+- Improve what you’re designing by running research sessions with users with disability, people from different backgrounds.

 - During beta, it's best to continue to test for accessibility, and get an accessibility audit.
 Running a combination of manual and automated tests each time you develop a new feature means you can sort out issues that could be costly to fix at a later stage.

 - Prioritise issues against other development concerns.
 Think about whether an error is critical, less critical, or minor.
 Critical issues will cause serious problems for most users of assistive technology.
 Less critical issues may cause increased frustration for certain users.
 Minor issues will cause frustration for a small number of users.

 - User testing sessions with users with people with disability will also help you check that what you’re building is accessible.

 The Office for Digital Government can help with usability testing.

 - It’s important to carry on testing for accessibility and researching your service once it’s live.